thogue95/irFFB/README.md

 The TL;DR (aka Short Guide) and the Long Guide.
 I attached those so you can use them as reference.

-I would like to stress that you run irFFB2022 (and irFFB) before you launch into a sim session.
+I would like to stress that you run irFFB2022 before you launch into a sim session.
 It really does not like to start after the session.
 Maybe a fix for that at a later date.
+If you are still running irFFB, the same suggestion applies.